-Decisions to adjust base salaries for fiscal year 2022 were made by the Compensation Committee on February 3, 2022, decisions to adjust 2021 were made by the compensation committee on February 4, 2021, decisions to adjust base salaries for fiscal year 2020 were made by the Compensation Committee on February 4, 2020, and all such adjustments took effect on each executive officer's respective compensation adjustment anniversary date.
+Decisions to adjust base salaries for fiscal year 2024 were made by the Compensation Committee on February 1, 2023, decisions to adjust base salaries for fiscal year 2023 were made by the Compensation Committee on February 3, 2022, decisions to adjust fiscal year 2022 were made by the compensation committee on February 4, 2021, decisions to adjust base salaries for fiscal year 2021 were made by the Compensation Committee on February 4, 2020, and all such adjustments took effect on each executive officer's respective compensation adjustment anniversary date.
+Notwithstanding volatility in the stock market, the Company experienced increased revenues and earnings per share since fiscal year 2021 ultimately leading to the decision to increase executive compensation.

-As part of his continued commitment to ongoing expense control, Mr. Clemons declined salary increases for fiscal years 2019 through 2022.
+As part of his continued commitment to ongoing expense control, Mr. Clemons declined salary increases for fiscal years 2021 through 2023 other than increases to cover the normal increases in cost of Company-provided health and welfare benefits.
 In response to the COVID-19 pandemic, Mr. Clemons voluntarily reduced his base salary to an amount just covering the cost of Company-provided health and welfare benefits.
-Mr. Combs' base salary increased between 2.0% and 4.5% during each of the 2020, 2021 and 2022 fiscal years.
-Ms. Blaha's base salary increased between 1.1% and 2.5% during each of the 2020, 2021 and 2022 fiscal years.
-Mr. Shishin's base salary increased between 3.5% and 6.2% during each of the 2020, 2021 and 2022 fiscal years.
-Mr. O'Brien's base salary increased between 2.9% to 4.0% during the 2020, 2021 and 2022 fiscal years.
-Ms. Yoss' base salary increased between 6.0% and 13.3% during the 2020, 2021 and 2022 fiscal years.
+Mr. Combs' base salary increased between 2.5% and 4.5% during each of the 2021, 2022 and 2023 fiscal years.
+Mr. Shishin's base salary increased between 3.5% and 6.2% during each of the 2021, 2022 and 2023 fiscal years.
+Mr. O'Brien's base salary increased between 3.1% to 5.0% during the 2021, 2022 and 2023 fiscal years.
+Ms. Yoss' base salary increased between 5.5% and 6.0% during the 2021, 2022 and 2023 fiscal years.